-A. FORMAL APPLICATION - Applications for Civil Service positions are distributed and collected by the Whitehall Civil Service Commission.
-Applications for part time and non-Civil Service positions are processed through the Division of Police.
+A. FORMAL APPLICATION - Applications for Civil Service positions, specifically the Communications Operator, are distributed and collected by the Whitehall Civil Service Commission.
+Applications for part time and non-Civil Service positions are processed through the Division of Human Resources.

-- B. WRITTEN EXAMINATION Qualifying applicants for full time Civil Service positions are notified by the Civil Service Commission as to the date, time and location of the Civil Service examination.
+B. WRITTEN EXAMINATION - Qualifying applicants for full time Civil Service positions (Communications Operator) are notified by the Civil Service Commission as to the date, time and location of the Civil Service examination.
 Identification will usually be required prior to admittance to the examination room.
-Written exams and other tests for part time and non-Civil Service positions may be conducted by the Division of Police. - C. ELIGIBILITY LIST The Civil Service Commission will post a certified roster of eligible candidates who have successfully passed the Civil Service examination, listing the highest scoring candidates in sequential order.
+Written exams and other tests for part time and non-Civil Service positions may be conducted by the Division of Human Resources or Division of Police.

+C. ELIGIBILITY LIST - The Civil Service Commission will post a certified roster of eligible candidates who have successfully passed the Civil Service examination, listing the highest scoring candidates in sequential order.
 Once a position opening occurs in the Division of Police, the Civil Service Commission certifies the top ten names from the eligibility roster to the Director of Public Safety for processing.
 In the event there are multiple, simultaneous openings, the Civil Service Commission certifies additional candidates pursuant to Civil Service rules.

 Part- time and non-Civil Service applicants are not part of the Civil Service process.
-Therefore, when rosters for these capacities exist, they're maintained solely within the Division of Police.
+Therefore, when rosters for these capacities exist, they're maintained solely within the Division of Human Resources.

+D. ORAL INTERVIEW-Candidates who successfully complete the previous stages are then scheduled for an interview, which is conducted by a panel usually consisting of the Chiefs Office at the Police Department and Human Resources.

-- D. RECORDS CHECKS Candidates' fingerprints are recorded and thorough and complete records checks and warrants checks are conducted.
-The records and warrants checks will include, but aren't limited to, local, county, state, national and international criminal history records, traffic records, civil case records, and military records. - E. BACKGROUND INVESTIGATION A thorough and complete investigation into each candidate's background is conducted.
+E. RECORDS CHECKS - Candidates' fingerprints are recorded and thorough and complete records checks and warrants checks are conducted.
+The records and warrants checks will include, but aren't limited to, local, county, state, national and international criminal history records, traffic records, civil case records, and military records.

+F. BACKGROUND INVESTIGATION - A thorough and complete investigation into each candidate's background is conducted.
 The function of the background investigation is to determine each candidate's suitability for employment.
-The background investigation will include, but is not limited to, verification of credentials and identification, past and present employment, age, residence, citizenship; interviews with past and present school officials, neighbors, spouse, employers and personal references; reviews of tax records, credit history, current and previous financial records; school transcripts; and anything deemed appropriate to determine a candidate's ethics, lifestyle, character, and abilities. - F. TRUTH VERIFICATION EXAM A detection-of-deception test is administered to each candidate by trained and experienced examiners.
-Some subject areas explored include, but are not limited to, verification of furnished information, employment history, general background, personal conduct, childhood, educational history, illegal drug use, criminal history and activity, theft, and criminal sexual activity. - G. ORAL INTERVIEW Candidates who successfully complete the previous stages are then scheduled for an oral interview, which is conducted by a panel usually consisting of the Safety Director, the Chief of Police, and other members who are selected to participate in the interview.
+The background investigation will include, but is not limited to, verification of credentials and identification, past and present employment, age, residence, citizenship; interviews with past and present school officials, neighbors, spouse, employers and personal references; reviews of tax records, credit history, current and previous financial records; school transcripts; and anything deemed appropriate to determine a candidate's ethics, lifestyle, character, and abilities.

+G. TRUTH VERIFICATION EXAM - A detection-of-deception test is administered to each candidate by trained and experienced examiners.
+Some subject areas explored include, but are not limited to, verification of furnished information, employment history, general background, personal conduct, childhood, educational history, illegal drug use, criminal history and activity, theft, and criminal sexual activity.

+H. CHIEFS INTERVIEW - Candidates who successfully complete the previous stages are then scheduled for an oral interview, which is conducted by a panel usually consisting of the Safety Director, the Chief of Police, and other members who are selected to participate in the interview.
 In this process, candidates are evaluated and comparatively rated based on such considerations as appearance, image, demeanor, attitude, communication ability, mental alertness, judgment, reasoning, analytical ability, general personality, social interaction, interpersonal and human relations, and overall suitability for employment.